Would you lock a password inside DNA?

 In about a week, customers receive five copies of the DNA sent in mail, each a drop of liquid in its own micro tube.
 Customers are encouraged to keep it in the freezer to best preserve it.

-DNA may last a long time, but it can decay faster if exposed to harsh elements like heat and light.
+DNA may last a long time, but it can decay faster if exposed to heat and light.
 Bhuyan says Carverr is also exploring using different mediums that may be more durable, and may even provide backup vials to customers.

 One customer we visited was a 28-year-old real estate investor named Nate.
 (We agreed to not use Nate's last name to protect his privacy.)